 The Advance Pro’s biggest weakness is the lack of airflow through the tent and the level of internal condensation that occurs.
 If there’s one thing I would change on the Advance Pro 2, it would be to put an inner mesh door behind the solid front door.
 We usually keep the FirstLight’s front door open, but the mesh screen closed, and find that it minimizes internal condensation while still keeping blowing snow out of the tent.

-Disclosure: MSR provided the author with a tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: MSR provided the author with a tent for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches